torgtrungus/slackescapepod/README.md

 2. (optional) **Get app token to rescue custom emojis** by following this [tutorial link](https://api.slack.com/tutorials/tracks/getting-a-token) *WITH ANOTHER STEP ADDED*:
  - Once you get to the 'Review summary & create your app' screen, edit the configurations.
 This needs to be added to the list of scopes:
 `emoji:read`
 Then, continue until you get the token.
+Warning: you may have to scroll around a little.

 3. Run Python script `slackexporter.py`